Insightsthe blog of Porter Hills

 For advanced directives, there are three main written components: a Living Will, Patient Advocate and Durable Power of Attorney.

-Outlines treatment preferences for an individual and ensures that your patient advocate knows what your choices are
+Outlines treatment preferences for an individual and ensures that your patient advocate knows what your choices you’ve made

 Sometimes referred to as Power of Attorney, is the person that you designate to make decisions on your behalf if you are temporarily or permanently unable to make decisions on your own behalf